 The LSAT is designed to test a unique set of skills that are used by lawyers.
 These include things like logic, analytical reasoning, and the ability to interpret complex ideas.

 The exam itself is less about understanding facts and more about intelligence.
-It has even been said that the LSAT is closer to an IQ test than a professional exam.

 It’s radically different from any other test you’ve taken, especially typical standardized tests like the SAT and ACT.

 Because of the unique format and approach, preparing for the LSAT requires more than memorization.
 While studying helps, it’s not about gaining a breadth of knowledge.
 You really have to dive deep and get to some of the underpinning philosophy behind concepts.